PhantomProgrammer123/PhantomProgrammer123/README.md

 - 👋 Hi, I’m @PhantomProgrammer123
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently in school
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me, visit my portfolio